 June 20, 2016 4 min read

 Summer is here!
-And many of us will be heading to the beach for vacation!
+And many of us will head to the beach for vacation!

 What?
 You mean learning science wasn’t something that crossed your mind when you thought about heading to the beach?